warthog618/go-gpiocdev/README.md

 Later Pis can also use ARM7 (GOARM=7).

-#### gpio-mockup

-Other than the Raspberry Pi, the tests can be run on any Linux platform with a recent kernel that supports the **gpio-mockup** loadable module.
-**gpio-mockup** must be built as a module and the test user must have rights to load and unload the module.

-The tests require a kernel release 5.1.0 or later to run.
-For all the tests to pass a kernel 5.5.0 or later is required.

 ### Benchmarks

 The tests include benchmarks on reads, writes, bulk reads and writes,  and